hll0017/FunGen_Final/README.md

 # FunGen_Final
-Final Project for Functional Genomics (BIOL 5850/6850) - RNAseq differential expression experiment in testes across dog breeds (large vs. small breeds)
+Final Project for Functional Genomics (BIOL 5850/6850) - RNAseq differential expression and sequence variation in testes across dog breeds (large vs. small breeds)

 ## Data
 Raw single-end RNAseq data from testicular tissue were retrieved from the NCBI Sequence Read Archive (SRA) under BioProject PRJNA69086.
 A total of 12 datasets from 12 different dog breeds were selected.
 These datasets were divided into two size groups based on breed size according to the [American Kennel Club](https://www.akc.org/dog-breeds/)'s definition of Large/XLarge and Small/XSmall dog breeds.
 Samples used are listed in the table below with associated SRR number, breed name and size group.